 As financial institutions and companies around the world face an ever more complex operating environment, it’s their legal advisors who are best placed to help negotiate the new rules and regulations now in place.
 As leading centers for the domicile of investment funds and corporate structures for global capital deployment, it has been the offshore financial centers where much of the regulatory focus has been directed.
 As the major law firms, notably in the Cayman Islands, have seen an increasing share of work on the regulatory side, they have in turn directed significant resources to build out their regulatory and risk practices.
 Partners with dedicated experience in this area are heading up the teams and gaining a much higher profile in the industry as a result.

-This trend has also filtered through to the recruitment side and the numerous requests we are seeing for lawyers with a regulatory background and experience of working directly alongside global regulatory bodies were simply not happening two or three years ago.
+This trend has also filtered through to the recruitment side, and the numerous requests we are seeing for lawyers with a regulatory background and experience of working directly alongside global regulatory bodies were simply not happening four or five years ago.

-The widespread regulatory changes implemented around the world began initially as a response to the global financial crisis in 2008 when banks deemed too big to fail did just that and both hedge funds and offshore centers were cast as the villains, as liquidity in the global financial system dried up.
-First in the US came the Dodd-Frank legislation and the Volcker Rule, which were put in place to curtail how banks were to some degree operating as their own hedge funds through proprietary accounts.
+The widespread regulatory changes implemented worldwide began initially as a response to the global financial crisis in 2008 when banks deemed too big to fail did just that, and both hedge funds and offshore centers were cast as the villains, as liquidity in the global financial system dried up.
+First in the US came the Dodd-Frank legislation and the Volcker Rule, which were put in place to curtail how banks were to some degree, operating as their own hedge funds through proprietary accounts.
 For the US financial institutions operating in the Cayman Islands, these new laws meant a new level of compliance headaches and the need for specialist offshore counsel.

-Europe has also been the scene of significant regulatory upheaval in recent years, not least with the Alternative Investment Fund Managers Directive (AIFMD) which governs how investment funds are sold and marketed in the EU.
-While the Cayman Islands’ legislature went to great lengths to introduce an AIFMD compliant framework for funds and managers that wish to operate in Europe, with the National Private Placement regimes previously utilized to access Europe coming to an end this year – and Cayman still not in receipt of the AIFMD Passport – this area will no doubt continue to attract great attention from a regulatory standpoint.
+Europe has also been the scene of significant regulatory upheaval in recent years, not least with the Alternative Investment Fund Managers Directive (AIFMD), which governs how investment funds are sold and marketed in the EU.
+The Cayman Islands’ legislature went to great lengths to introduce an AIFMD compliant framework for funds and managers that wish to operate in Europe.

 Global regulatory changes directed more specifically at offshore centers, concerned primarily with issues of tax information reporting have dominated discussions between funds, companies and their legal advisors, with the US FATCA legislation and the OECD’s Common Reporting Standards ushering in a plethora of new reporting requirements.
 Together, this legislative revolving door has left the financial services industry in a state of regulatory fatigue and it has been a constant struggle and expense for fund managers, particularly new entrants to the business to try and keep up with the pace of change.

-The latest piece of legislation to impact the offshore industry, which also has far-reaching implications beyond the world of finance, was the EU General Data Protection Regulations (GDPR), which seeks to protect the personal data of EU citizens in a new age of big data and cybercrime.
-The GDPR became law and was accompanied by a flurry of emails from companies around the world requesting consent from individuals on their mailing list to hold and process their personal data.
-The extraterritorial nature of the legislation means that even if a company or investment fund is not located in the EU, it could still face potential penalties of EUR 20 million, or 4 percent of turnover if greater, for failing to comply with the rules protecting European data subjects.
+GDPR exacerbated this further for Cayman service providers, and this particular piece of legislation has had far-reaching implications beyond the world of finance.
+These regulations seek to protect the personal data of EU citizens in a new age of big data and cybercrime.
+The extraterritorial nature of the legislation means that even if a company or investment fund is not located in the EU, it could face potential penalties of EUR 20 million, or 4 percent of turnover if greater, for failing to comply with rules protecting European data subjects.

 Local regulatory changes have also been important areas of interest to clients of Cayman Islands law firms, notably the revised Anti Money Laundering Regulations, which in addition to bringing a large number of unregulated entities into the scope of the law, required corporate bodies and investment funds to appoint individuals to key compliance positions, which has been a catalyst for the increased demand for compliance and regulatory work.